Hayward scores 31 as Celtics edge Magic 122-119 in OT

 TIP-INS

-Magic: Already without Jonathan Isaac who tore his left ACL a week ago, they were without a pair of starters with F Aaron Gordon missing his second straight with a strained left hamstring and F Evan Fournier out with an illness.
-G Michael Carter-Williams missed his third game with an injured left foot. … The Magic went 0-3 against Boston this season.
+Magic: Already without Jonathan Isaac who tore his left ACL a week ago, they were without a pair of starters with Gordon and Fourneir out.
+G Michael Carter-Williams also missed his third game with an injured left foot. … The Magic went 0-3 against Boston this season.

 Celtics: This was Hayward’s second game this season scoring at least 30 points.
 He had 39 on Nov.
 5 at Cleveland. … G Kemba Walker had his minutes restriction eased a bit.
 It didn’t help his shooting as he missed all five shots in the first half and had one point.
 He finished with four points on 1-of-9 shooting.
 He did play 31 minutes. … The Celtics now are 2-3 in overtime games this season.